What is the proposal review process?

 Can non-UAMS collaborators be included on the investigative team?

-Can principal investigators and co-investigators budget for salary support?
+Can principal investigators and other significant contributors budget for salary support?

 Do TRI pilot awards allow for research staff salary support on the budget?

-Yes, awards may support the salary of research and support staff (excluding the principal investigator and co-investigators) listed in the budget, including full-time postdoctoral faculty who are engaged in the research.
+Yes, awards may support the salary of research and support staff (excluding the principal investigator and other significant contributors) listed in the budget, including full-time postdoctoral faculty who are engaged in the research.

 Are unpaid collaborators allowed on the pilot projects?